 The City did not undertake any new public policies that would serve as barriers to affordable housing.
 City staff is diligent about reviewing proposed changes to the zoning ordinance and impacts it may have on residential investment.
 The Building Code is in compliance with the State Building Code.
 The City does not adopt policies or codes that are more restrictive than the State Building Code.
-The City has continually supported Low Income Housing Tax Credit (LIHTC) projects within the community, including the conversion of two (2) former schools into family apartments and a downtown office building into apartments.
-The City continues to work with another property owner on an outstanding Raze or Repair Order because a developer is working to secure LIHTCs for the project.
-The City would rather see the property converted to residential development rather than raze it.
-City staff has actively encouraged the Wisconsin Housing and Economic Development Authority (WHEDA) to look at other opportunities for LIHTC investment because the qualified Census tracts and employment centers (such asthe City's industrial parks) are not as close connected and the City has limited transit and other transportation options.
+The City has continually supported Housing Tax Credit (HTC) projects within the community, including the conversion of two manufacturing buildings into family apartments.
+City staff has actively encouraged the Wisconsin Housing and Economic Development Authority (WHEDA) to look at other opportunities for HTC investment because the qualified Census tracts and employment centers (such as the City's industrial parks) are not as close connected and the City has limited transit and other transportation options.
 Overall, compared to other communities within Fond du Lac County, the City has the largest percentage of rental units and continues to support multi-family development at all levels.